2019 Autumn Tour of Japan - Classic Route

 The 2019 Autumn Tour of Japan - Classic Route is specifically designed to combine Japan’s must-see sights with intense autumn foliage as the season hits its peak in the iconic cities of Kyoto and Tokyo in late November and early December.

 We start in Kyoto surrounded in autumn colour, travel to Hiroshima and Miyajima in Japan’s far western reaches, and then head back up to Hakone and Tokyo to catch the autumn leaves as their colour intensifies.
-This compact 14-day tour allows you to experience autumn colour in Japan’s most classic destinations and along the way gain deep insights into Japan’s rich art and cultural traditions, including personal encounters with artisans and a modern-day geisha.
+This compact 14-day tour takes you to experience Japan's renowned autumn colours in the most classic destinations.
+Along the way you gain deep insights into Japan’s rich art and cultural traditions, including personal encounters with artisans and a modern-day geisha.
 This Classic Route tour is an authentic introduction to the country in autumn-time for those who prefer travelling at a more relaxed pace and like some luxury in their accommodation choice.

 Places visited: Kyoto, Arashiyama, Hiroshima, Miyajima, Nagoya, Hakone, Tokyo and Kamakura